lvjiaxuan/vue-number-roll/README.md

 > **Warning**
 >
-> I have no more edge case consideration, so use at your discretion.
+> I have no more edge cases consideration, so use at your discretion.
 And PR welcome.